Swim Meet 101

 Does my swimmer have to warm up?

 Warm ups are not required, but are encouraged.
-If your child is schedule for the medley relay, they must be at the pool for warm ups or they will be taken out of the relay.
+If your child is scheduled for the medley relay, they must be at the pool for warm ups or they will be taken out of the relay.
 Also, the walls and blocks are different at every pool, so warm-ups help the swimmers be prepared.

 What is the order of a Medley Relay (MR)?